Katie Swan: 2015: First ITF title

-In June, Swan competed at the Wimbledon qualifying tournament, after being granted a wildcard entry, defeating world No. 118 Kristína Kučová in the first round, in straight sets.
-She lost to Tamira Paszek in the second round.
+In June, Swan competed at the Wimbledon qualifying tournament, after being granted a wildcard entry, defeating world No. 118, Kristína Kučová, in the first round, in straight sets but lost to Tamira Paszek in the second.

 2016: Youngest British Fed Cup player, Wimbledon debut

 In February, Swan made her Fed Cup debut for Great Britain in their Euro/Africa Zone Group 1 tie against South Africa.
 She became the youngest British player in Fed Cup history at the age of 16 years and 316 days, surpassing the record of Anne Keothavong by 270 days.
 Swan defeated Ilze Hattingh in straight sets in the opening match of the tie which Great Britain went on to win 3–0.

-She received a wildcard into the main-draw at Wimbledon.
+She received a wildcard into the main draw at Wimbledon.
 Swan lost in the first round to world No. 35, Tímea Babos, in straight sets.
 At the same event she retired due to injury in the first round of the girls' singles.

 2017–18: Wimbledon second round

 Following recurring injury problems which began in late 2016 and persisted into early 2017, Swan returned at the Soho Square Future in Sharm El Sheikh, winning the $15k tournament by defeating Pemra Özgen in the final in straight sets.
-In March 2017 she claimed another tournament win, again at Sharm El Sheikh, overcoming Julia Wachaczyk in the final and putting her into the top-10 of British female players.
+In March 2017, she claimed another tournament win, again at Sharm El Sheikh, overcoming Julia Wachaczyk in the final and putting her into the top-10 of British female players.

 In October 2017, Swan won her first $25k tournament, when fellow Briton Katie Boulter retired during the first set of the final.